pitaj/atom-resize-panes/README.md

 ### Want to make this a package?

 I hate Coffeescript, and I'm not going to learn it just so I can convert this project into an atom package.
-If anyone wants to do so, you are welcome to, just give me some credit.
+If anyone wants to do so, you are welcome to, just give me some credit (and tell me when you do :smiley:).

 ### Known bugs